WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 ) );
 ```

-To confirm, query the block editor store to see the field is loaded .
-After implementing, reload the editor page and open your browser's developer console.Use this JavaScript snippet in the console to confirm:
+To confirm, query the block editor store to see the field is loaded.
+After implementing, reload the editor page and open your browser's developer console.
+Use this JavaScript snippet in the console to confirm:

 ```js
 wp.data.select( 'core/editor' ).getCurrentPost().meta;